vorpaldicepress/vorpaldicepress.github.io/_posts/drafts/blogs/2022-10-14-Unearthed_Arcana-Expert_Classes.md

 }
 </style>

-A few weeks ago, Wizards of the Coast dropped the newest playtest packet for #OneD&D, Expert Classes.
+A few weeks ago, Wizards of the Coast dropped the newest playtest packet for OneD&D, *Unearthed Arcana: Expert Classes*.
 This playtest packet includes the Bard, Ranger, and Rogue classes (each with one subclass); as well as new feats, the full spell lists for Arcane, Divine, and Primal, and new and revised entries in the Rules Glossary.

 ## Document Links